SYEDFAIZAN1987/ResNet18Experiments/README.md

 ---

 ## 📁 **Files and Notebooks**
-- `EAI6010Module2SyedFaizan.ipynb` - Jupyter Notebook containing code for training and evaluation.
+- `Resnetexperiments.ipynb` - Jupyter Notebook containing code for training and evaluation.
 - `baselineplot.png` - Training and validation loss/accuracy for the baseline model.
 - `confusion_matrix.png` - Confusion matrix of the best-performing model.
 - `dropoutplots.png` - Training and validation metrics for the dropout experiment.